-enable To change to the Privileged EXEC mode. clear factory To delete the configuration profiles from the non- volatile memory and from the external memory.
-If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
-After a brief period, the device restarts and loads the delivery settings.
+volatile memory and from the external memory.
+If an external memory is connected, then the device also deletes the configuration profiles save in the external memory. enable To change to the Privileged EXEC mode.
+After a brief period, the device restarts and loads the delivery settings. clear factory If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
+After a brief period, the device restarts and loads